hristogochev/merkle_hash/README.md

 ### Example: Get the merkle hash of a collection of blake3 hashes

-The following code demonstrates how to use the merkle hash function to get the single merkle hash from a few blake3 hashes
+The following code demonstrates how to use the merkle hash function to get the single merkle hash from a few blake3 hashes:

 ```rust,no_run
 use std::str::FromStr;